infor-cloud/xtendm3/docs/examples/use-cases/object-access-control.md

 }
 ```

-Some of the warehouses are hidden from the table, so the unauthorized user is not able to use/view this data in the program.
+Some of the warehouses are hidden from the table, so the unauthorized users are not able to use/view this data in the program.
 Visibility of the data and the user authorization are completely user-modifiable depending on users needs.
+This example can be usefull for designing functionality concering sensitive data, and some data should be unavailable for some users.
 This use case can be used while designing some functionality with the data usage, when some data are quite sensitive for the user and they shouldn't be visible for every program user.
 It can also be modified depending on the specific data which should be validated.

+Some of the warehouses are hidden from the table, so unauthorized users are not able to use/view this data in the program.
+Visibility of the data and the user authorization are completely user-modifiable depending on user's needs.
+This example can be useful for designing functionality concerning sensitive data, where some data should be unavailable to some users.
+It can also be modified depending on the specific data which should be validated.

+[10:14 AM]
+10:14 AM Meeting ended: 14m 40s

 ## Use Case
 Programmatic preparations are completed for future extensibility when it is possible to add additional logic into M3 to restrict data rows in both New List Standard Compatible programs and their Derived F4 Prompt Dialogues.
 An example object has been developed that blocks Warehouse Records from the Warehouse Master list based on the country (or another param of the table) as a restriction value programmed into the extension.